Skip to main content

 Engineering Cooling Products (ECP) radiator

 With a large oil cooler in front of the radiator, I noticed that the water temperature exceeded 115 °C. At such temperatures, the ECU starts to pull timing to reduce engine power output.
 I resealed the radiator shroud, cleaned out debris, installed a 160 thermostat (71 °C) and lowered the fan settings with HP tuners, but this was still an issue.
 The stock radiator had developed a hairline crack in the plastic end tank, which I discovered by luck when running the engine without the radiator and the fan shroud removed.
-A DeWitts or Ron Davis radiator was my preferred solution, but after adding shipment costs and import taxes the total was above $1000.
-I decided to go for the less expensive Engineering Cooling Products (ECP) radiator for the C5.
+A DeWitts or Ron Davis radiator was my preferred solution, but after adding shipment costs and import taxes the total was above $1000, so I decided to go for the less expensive Engineering Cooling Products (ECP) radiator for the C5.
 The ECP radiator arrived without any visible damage, which is always a risk when having fragile parts transported long distance.
 I bought it with a consumable electrode, to replace the flimsy petcock supplied.
-The radiator installed nicely and s
+The radiator installed nicely an

 Flipped airbox to reduce air intake temperature